simonmichael/hledger/site/download.md

 ### b2. with stack

 [`stack`](http://haskell-lang.org/get-started) is the more reliable of Haskell's two build tools, for new users.
-You must use stack 1.7.1 or newer; the latest release is best.
+You need stack 1.7.1 or newer; the latest release is best.
-On Windows, the 64-bit version of stack is [preferred](https://github.com/simonmichael/hledger/issues/275#issuecomment-123834252).
+On 64-bit Windows, use the 64-bit version of stack.
 The following command installs the main hledger packages;
 you can save some time by omitting hledger-ui, hledger-web and/or hledger-api (optional user interfaces).
 On Windows, hledger-ui is not available.